 New York Mechanics Lien & Notice Chart

 It’s easy to file New York mechanics liens with zlien , the web’s leading all-in-one mechanics lien compliance manager and security platform.
 Plus, zlien’s platform can help you prepare and file mechanics lien cancellations, preliminary notices, and more.
+New York is an Unpaid Balance state.
 To learn more about New York’s mechanics lien law, read the frequently asked questions below.

 Frequently Asked Questions

 - Who Can File a New York Mechanics Lien?

 - When is the Deadline to File a New York Mechanics Lien?